Skip to content

 4. Each commit should be atomic and self-contained.

-5. If anyone helped you during the development, please include them in the commit message using the Co-authored-by format. (e.g., 4f9832d)
+5. If anyone helped you during the development, please include them in the commit message using the Co-authored-by format (e.g., 4f9832d due to this comment).
+These include, but are not limited to, feedback from reviewers, in-person discussions, and pair programming sessions.

 Use git log and search for related commits to understand the commit message format.